Introduction

 - In a pre-flop round, after getting two hole cards, you can either fold, call, or raise based on the big blind.

-- Another betting round starts after the three community cards are dealt in a Flop.
+- Another betting round starts after the three community cards are dealt in a flop.

 - In a Turn-betting round, another community card appears, and in a final round called a River, the final community is dealt.